FedOptima: Optimizing Resource Utilization in Federated Learning: Results

-Figure~\ref{fig:throughput-cv-unstable} and Figure~\ref{fig:throughput-nlp-unstable} show the system throughput changes with different $p$ for image classification and sentiment analysis, respectively.
-The horizontal dashed line is the throughput for \MethodName\ and the baselines in a stable network.
-In the unstable environment with no devices leaving ($p=0$), \MethodName\ has higher throughput than the baselines in both testbeds and tasks.
-For image classification (Figure~\ref{fig:throughput-cv-unstable}), with increasing $p$, the throughput of \MethodName\ decreases but is still consistently higher than the baseline (FedAsync).
-The throughput gap is wider on the GPU-accelerated Testbed~B. For sentiment analysis (Figure~\ref{fig:throughput-cv-unstable}) similar trends are noted.
-Throughput reduces for PiPar with increasing $p$, which implies it is more sensitive to devices leaving.
-A leaving device blocks training in PiPar, but in \MethodName, it does not affect the operation of others.
+\di{Figure~\ref{fig:throughput-cv-unstable} and Figure~\ref{fig:throughput-nlp-unstable} shows the change to throughput with different $p$ for image classification and sentiment analysis, respectively.
+The horizontal dashed line indicates throughput in the stable setting.
+When no device leaves ($p=0$), \MethodName\ achieves higher throughput than the baselines on both testbeds and tasks.
+For image classification (Figure~\ref{fig:throughput-cv-unstable}), throughput decreases as $p$ increases, but \MethodName\ consistently has higher throughput than FedAsync; the gap is wider on the GPU-accelerated Testbed~B. PiPar's throughput drops more sharply as $p$ increases, indicating higher sensitivity to device dropouts: in PiPar, a leaving device blocks training because aggregation requires local models from all devices, whereas in \MethodName\ leaving devices do not affect training on other devices.
+For sentiment analysis (Figure~\ref{fig:throughput-nlp-unstable}), when $p=0.5$, \MethodName\ achieves retention ratios of $R(0.5)=0.67$ on Testbed~A and $R(0.5)=0.69$ on Testbed~B, which are higher than those of FedAsync ($R(0.5)=0.37$ on Testbed~A and $R(0.5)=0.19$ on Testbed~B).}

+\di{Overall, these results indicate that the throughput of \MethodName\ degrades more gracefully when bandwidth varies and devices dropout compared to the throughput achieved in the stable environment (i.e., higher retention ratio).
+Thus, \MethodName\ demonstrates stronger throughput resilience in unstable environments.}